-According to the U.S. Bureau of Labor Statistics (BLS), employment rates for dental assistants were expected to increase 25% from 2012-2022 (www.bls.gov).
-Job growth will be an effect of larger workloads for dentists and a subsequent greater likelihood that dentists will employ assistants.
+According to the U.S. Bureau of Labor Statistics (BLS), employment rates for dental assistants are expected to increase 18% from 2014-2024 (www.bls.gov).
+Job growth will be a result of larger workloads for dentists and a subsequently greater need for assistance.
 The increasing elderly population and a rising demand for preventative dental care also could spur job growth.

-In May 2013, the BLS reported that dental assistants earned an average of $35,640 per year.
+In May 2015, the BLS reported that dental assistants earned a median wage of $35,980 per year.
 Wages varied according to industry and location.
-The highest-paying positions were with specialized hospitals, which offered a mean annual wage of $39,280.
-PayScale.com stated that most orthodontics assistants made between $23,812 and $45,134 per year as of September 2014, with a median salary of $30,844.
+The highest-paying positions were with specialized hospitals, which offered a mean annual wage of $39,280 in 2013.
+PayScale.com stated that most orthodontics assistants made between $20,236 and $45,451 per year as of January 2016, with a median salary of $31,725.